-The role of the communications officer is basically to ensure that details of the institute’s activities, appointments and awards are publicised and communicated appropriately to the membership and to the wider market as necessary.
+The role of the communications officer is to ensure that details of the institute’s activities, appointments and awards are publicised and communicated appropriately to the membership and to the wider market as necessary.

-Consequently, the communications officer should develop a close working relationship with the CII and also with the Regional Membership Manager for the region.
+The communications officer should develop a close working relationship with the CII and also with the Regional Membership Manager for the region.

 - Decide on the appropriate vehicle for communication: website; newsletter; professional publication (including CII's The Journal); email; flyer; personal letter; telephone.